svmiller/steveproj/inst/rstudio/templates/project/resources/README.md

 # A README FOR MY PROJECT

 Thank you for choosing [{steveproj}](https://github.com/svmiller/steveproj) for your academic paper/project in the R programming language.
 You had many options to select to assist you in your research, and you selected this template from a hopelessly vain and self-interested political scientist.
-No matter the vanity and weirdness of its creator, this package should do well to reduce the transaction costs associated with your research.[^fn]
+No matter the vanity and weirdness of its creator, this package should do well to reduce the transaction costs associated with your research.*

-[^fn]: [{steveproj}](https://github.com/svmiller/steveproj) comes with everything you see here.
+* [{steveproj}](https://github.com/svmiller/steveproj) comes with everything you see here.
 Batteries not included.
 Do not taunt [{steveproj}](https://github.com/svmiller/steveproj).